Decimal: Origin

 Many numeral systems of ancient civilizations use ten and its powers for representing numbers, possibly because there are ten fingers on two hands and people started counting by using their fingers.
 Examples are firstly the Egyptian numerals, then the Brahmi numerals, Greek numerals, Hebrew numerals, Roman numerals, and Chinese numerals.
 Very large numbers were difficult to represent in these old numeral systems, and only the best mathematicians were able to multiply or divide large numbers.
 These difficulties were completely solved with the introduction of the Hindu–Arabic numeral system for representing integers.
 This system has been extended to represent some non-integer numbers, called decimal fractions or decimal numbers, for forming the decimal numeral system.

 Decimal notation

-For writing numbers, the decimal system uses ten decimal digits, a decimal mark, and, for negative numbers, a minus sign "−".
-The decimal digits are 0, 1, 2, 3, 4, 5, 6, 7, 8, 9; the decimal separator is the dot "." in many countries (mostly English-speaking), and a comma "," in other countries.
+For writing numbers, a decimal system typically uses ten decimal digits, a decimal mark, and, for negative numbers, a minus sign "−".
+The decimal digits in Arabic numerals are 0, 1, 2, 3, 4, 5, 6, 7, 8, 9; the decimal separator is the dot "." in many countries (mostly English-speaking), and a comma "," in other countries.